 What is a Passion Flower?

-The flowers are generally a purple color but can range from white to dark lavender.
-Some flowers will have alternating colors that appear as bands on the petals.
+The passion flowers are generally a purple color but can range from white to dark lavender.
+Some passion flowers will have alternating colors that appear as bands on the petals.

-When the flowers bloom, there are 5 petals and 5 sepals (the outer parts of the flower that enclose the flower before it blooms).
+When blue passion lowers bloom, there are 5 petals and 5 sepals (the outer parts of the flower that enclose the flower before it blooms).
 Above the petals form string-like segments that are usually a purple color and are called the corona filaments.v

-These fruits can grow to the size of a chicken egg and if picked at the correct time, may taste like an apricot.
+These fruit of blue passion flowers can grow to the size of a chicken egg and if picked at the correct time, may taste like an apricot.
 These fruits are not commonly eaten, but the flavor extract is sometimes used in tea.